North Korea: US officials seized diplomatic package at JFK

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

-U.S. Department of Homeland Security spokesman David Lapan said Sunday its officers did seize multiple media items and packages from three North Korean who, according to the U.S. State Department, were not accredited members of North Korea’s Mission to the U.N. and had no diplomatic immunity.
+U.S. Department of Homeland Security spokesman David Lapan said Sunday its officers did seize multiple media items and packages from three North Koreans who, according to the U.S. State Department, were not accredited members of North Korea’s Mission to the U.N. and had no diplomatic immunity.

 “The package in question had no diplomatic protection from inspection,” said Lapan, adding that North Koreans attempted to physically retrieve the items but were prevented from doing so by DHS officers.